awsdocs/amazon-aurora-user-guide/doc_source/babelfish-connect.md

 + SQL Server tools, applications, and syntax on the TDS port, by default port 1433\.
 + PostgreSQL tools, applications, and syntax on the PostgreSQL port, by default port 5432\.

+**Note**
+Babelfish for Aurora PostgreSQL doesn't support MARS \(Multiple Active Result Sets\)\.
+Be sure that any client applications that you use to connect to Babelfish aren't set to use MARS\.

 If you're new to connecting to an Amazon Aurora PostgreSQL database, see also [Connecting to an Amazon Aurora PostgreSQL DB cluster](Aurora.Connecting.md#Aurora.Connecting.AuroraPostgreSQL)\.

 ## Finding the DNS writer endpoint and port number<a name="babelfish-connect-endpoint"></a>